 5. Training – Famous motivational speaker Zig Ziglar stated, “The only thing worse than training employees and losing them is to not train them and keep them.”
 How will you train your staff?
 The better-trained the staff is, the better your practice’s image will be in the community, the more efficient your practice will be, and the more profitable the venture.

 6. Marketing – How will you market your practice?
 How will you position your practice in the community?
-Growing sales of the practice has an exponential effect on profitability.
+Growing sales of the practice have an exponential effect on profitability.
 Assuming all the bills are being paid now, incremental sales will cause about 60% of sales dollars to fall to the bottom-line profit.
 If this is a concern of yours, speak with us.